lvoytek/discourse-triage/README.md

 [![CI](https://github.com/lvoytek/discourse-triage/actions/workflows/main.yml/badge.svg)](https://github.com/lvoytek/discourse-triage/actions/workflows/main.yml)
 [![dsctriage](https://snapcraft.io/dsctriage/badge.svg)](https://snapcraft.io/dsctriage)

-Output comments from [Ubuntu Discourse](https://discourse.ubuntu.com) for triage.
-This script is used by the Ubuntu Server team to keep up with suggested fixes and issues in the [Ubuntu Server Guide](https://ubuntu.com/server/docs).
-It can, however, also be used to look into Discourse posts in other sections of Ubuntu's documentation.
+Output comments from a [Discourse](https://www.discourse.org/) server for triage.
+This script is used by the Ubuntu Server team to keep up with suggested fixes and issues in the [Ubuntu Server Guide](https://ubuntu.com/server/docs), using [Ubuntu's Discourse site](https://discourse.ubuntu.com).
+It can, however, also be used to look into Discourse posts on any Discourse server, or other sections of Ubuntu's documentation.

 The easiest way to install and keep dsctriage up to date is through snap: